pipelight/doc.pipelight/other_topics/why_detailed.md

 To reach this goal pipelight follows some crucial guidelines:

 - keep execution fast by remaining minimal (suckless)
-- distribute lightweight binaries (for fast install)
+- distribute lightweight binaries (for fast installation)
 - transparent in its logs and error messages
-- beeing open-source
+- beeing and remaining open-source
 - community driven
-- and sovereign

 ### The Automation for everyone